alexihampson/be-nc-news/README.md

 ### GET /api/articles/:article_id/comments

 Serves an array of all comments linked to the given article using `getCommentsByArticleId` and `selectCommentsByArticleId(id)`.
+The response will be paginated with a default size limit of 10, the limit can be changed by using the `limit` query and the page can be select using the `p` query.

 Response Format Example:

 ```
 {
+"total_count": 420,
 "comments": [
     {
         "comment_id": 12,